-• Overdose: Twenty-five percent of homeless deaths between 2018 and 2020 (94) were directly due to drug overdose, with the number of overdoses among people experiencing homelessness rising sharply in 2020.
-Seventy percent of overdose deaths took place in outdoor settings.
+Overdose: 25% of homeless deaths between 2018 and 2020 (190) were directly due to drug overdose, with the number of overdoses among people experiencing homelessness rising sharply in 2020.
+70% of overdose deaths took place in outdoor settings.

-Drug Ove erdose Deat hs 2018-2020
+Drug Overdose Deaths 2018-2020

-Year Count Percentage
+Year Year Count Percentage

 2018 35 17.2%

 2019 61 24.7%

 2020 94 25.6%

 - Acute/chronic medical condition causes of death: Half of the homeless deaths from 2018-2020 (403) were due to acute/chronic medical conditions, led by heart and cardiovascular disease, and followed by cancer, liver disease, cerebrovascular disease, respiratory disease, and others.
 41.8% of these acute/chronic disease-related deaths occurred outside of medical/clinical settings. - Accidental injuries accounted for 82 (10%) homeless deaths, the large majority being pedestrians and cyclists hit by automobiles, trains, and automobile transit-related deaths. - Homicide accounted for 59 deaths of people experiencing homelessness, mostly due to shootings and stabbings taking place in street and outdoors. - Suicide: Thirty-five people experiencing homelessness took their own lives between 2018 and 2020. - Shelter residents: At least 61 persons residing in homeless shelters died between 2018-2020.
-Sixty percent died of acute/chronic diseases, 31% of overdoses, and 8% of suicide or accident. - Encampments: At least 50 people died in homeless encampments between 2018 and 2020.
-Sixty-two percent died of drug overdoses, 24% of acute/chronic diseases, 10% of homicide, and 4% died of other causes including fire and exposure. - COVID: COVID-19 was the cause of death for six persons experiencing homelessness in 2020.
+60% died of acute/chronic diseases, 31% of overdoses, and 8% of suicide or accident. - Encampments: At least 50 people died in homeless encampments between 2018 and 2020.
+62% died of drug overdoses, 24% of acute/chronic diseases, 10% of homicide, and 4% died of other causes including fire and exposure.

+• COVID: COVID-19 was the cause of death for six persons experiencing homelessness in 2020.
 One shelter resident died of COVID in 2020, the remainder were unsheltered, living in hotels, or had an unknown housing status.